-We live in a culture that thrives and flourishes with diversity.
-Think about a diverse workplace like a work of art.
-Imagine the hospital is the canvas, and all the physicians, nurses, patients, visitors, and staff are the paint.
-Having more colors makes the canvas come alive and the more variation, the more vibrant, beautiful and interesting it becomes.
+We live in a culture that thrives with diversity.
+Think about a diverse workplace as you would a work of art.
+Imagine a hospital stretched on canvas.
+Then, picture the physicians, nurses, and staff as the paint.
+Having more colors makes that canvas come alive.
+More like us.
+With more diversity in health care, the more vibrant and interesting the care becomes.

-Less than 9% of physicians identify as any race besides Caucasian (this includes African-Americans, Native Americans, Hispanics, or Latinos.
-Black Americans only make up 4% of the current physician workforce according to AAMC.
+According to AAMC, less than 9% of physicians identify as a race besides Caucasian.
+Black Americans only make up 4% of the current physicians in the workforce nationwide.

 Medical School Graduates by Race & Gender (2012)

-The problem with having underrepresented minorities in a certain profession, especially one as influential as healthcare, is that it causes an unconscious bias that Americans aren’t benefiting from in the least.
-It won’t be until we can mirror the image of the patients that doctors will be able to build those positive relationships, increase trust, and gain satisfaction.
-Having a diverse range of backgrounds of practicing staff offers a wider scope of experiences, skills and point of views.
+The problem with having little diversity in health care is that it reinforces an unconscious bias.
+However, until we can mirror the face of the patients with their doctors we will not be able to build those positive relationships, increase trust, and gain patient satisfaction.
+Having a diverse range of providers in health care teams offers a wider scope of experiences, skills, and points of view.

-Minority patients are more likely to feel uncomfortable or report a bad experience than whites.
-Minority patients that suffer from communication barriers don’t necessarily feel “at-home” among all Caucasian healthcare professionals.
+Minority patients are more likely to feel uncomfortable reporting a bad experience than their white counterparts.
+Also, some minority patients who suffer from communication barriers don’t necessarily feel “at-home” among an all Caucasian healthcare team.

 Addressing the Problem

-Promoting the education of minorities, women, disabled, veterans, and LGBT is essential to building the successful future face to healthcare.
-In addition to creating more positive practice, breaking down the unconscious bias and making patients feel more at ease the access to more of these individuals in the physician practice will also help with the national staffing shortage.
+Another issue is promoting the education of minorities, women, disabled, veterans, and LGBT people is essential to building the future face of healthcare.
+As if surviving medical school wasn’t enough.
+In addition, organizational change would help create more positive practices and breaking down the unconscious bias would make patients feel more at ease.
+More diversity in health care would also help with the national staffing shortage.